dBrowser/library-tools/README.md

 # @dbrowser/library-tools

-Utility library to manage DBrowserX's library of dvaults.
+Utility library to manage dBrowser's library of dvaults.

 ## Library folder and library.json

-DBrowserX manages a `/library` folder in the user's private ddrive that contains mounts to all saved dvaults.
+dBrowser manages a `/library` folder in the user's private ddrive that contains mounts to all saved dvaults.
 The archives are sorted into folders according to their "Primary Type" (see `getPrimaryType()`).
 An example folder hierarchy:

 ```
 /library/modules